 Is the Warriors vs. Clippers rivalry the best rivalry currently in the NBA?

-Our Experts Discuss the Clippers, the Warriors, the Rockets and the NBA
+Our Experts Discuss the Spurs, the Rockets, the Warriors and the Clippers

 The heated rivalry between the Golden State Warriors and Los Angeles Clippers is one of the best rivalries in the NBA right now.
 Are these two Western Conference teams the best rivalry in the NBA?